ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **2.** Once we are in the IBP extension, repeat the steps from `section 2, step 1` by clicking on the gear in the bottom left and then selecting `Command Palette`.
-When it asks us for a command to run, type this in and press enter :
+When it asks us for a command to run, type this in below and press enter

     >IBM Blockchain Platform: Package a Smart Contract Project